How does inflation affect investments?

 Accelerating inflation is even more detrimental to longer-term bonds, given the cumulative impact of lower purchasing power for cash flows received far in the future.

-In theory, a company’s revenues and earnings should increase at a comparable pace as inflation.
-This means the price of your stock should rise along with the general prices of consumer and producer goods.
+In theory, a company’s revenues and earnings should increase at a comparable pace to inflation as companies raise prices to account for higher costs.
+This means the price of your stock in a company should rise along with the general prices of consumer and producer goods.

-Similar to fixed income investments, however, high inflation can negatively impact nominal returns.
+Similar to fixed income investments, however, high inflation can negatively affect nominal returns.
 For example, assume you have a return of 5% in your stock portfolio.
-If inflation is at 6%, the real return is negative.
+If inflation is at 6%, the real return is negative (–1%).

 Value stocks (companies that investors think are undervalued by the market) tend to perform better than growth stocks when inflation is high.
-Growth stocks (companies that investors think will deliver better-than-average returns) tend to perform better when inflation is low-normal.
+Growth stocks (companies that investors think will deliver better-than-average returns) tend to perform better when inflation is low or normal.

 Real assets, such as commodities and real estate, tend to have a positive relationship with inflation.

 Commodities have historically been a reliable way to position for rising inflation.
-Inflation is measured by tracking the price of goods and services which often contain commodities directly, as well as products closely related to commodities.
-Energy-related commodities like oil have a particularly strong relationship with inflation, accounting for 7.5% of the CPI.4 Industrial and precious metals also tend to rise when inflation is accelerating.
+Inflation is measured by tracking the price of goods and services that often contain commodities directly, as well as products closely related to commodities.
+Energy-related commodities like oil have a particularly strong relationship with inflation, and industrial and precious metals also tend to rise when inflation is accelerating.

 However, commodities have important drawbacks.
 They tend to be more volatile than other asset classes, do not produce any income, and have historically underperformed stocks and bonds over longer time periods.